Ekexyz/salesforce-api-test/README.md

 Overview
 --------

-This repository provides an example how to work with Salesforce cloud.
+This repository provides an example how to work with Salesforce cloud APIs.
 It's meant to be used as a template for Salesforce API testing projects.